 The Solo Equestrian

-I recently made the decision to cancel my weekly lessons after this m 20+ years.
+I recently made the decision to cancel my weekly lessons after 20+ years - 1 to 2 a week.
 I did not take this decision lightly as jumping without regular instruction or being part of a 'program' can be challenging.
 Will I slip back into bad habits if not being watched?
 Will I keep developing myself and my horses if no one is providing me guidance every week?
 When we knock a rail down- you guessed it - I will have to stop, get off and put it back up!

 I have actually found that I am much more focused and aware of me, my horse, my surroundings - probably out of necessity.
 I have also read many more articles about grid-work, jumping exercises, and rider bio-mechanics.
 I am looking for information rather than relying on my instructor to share techniques with me.
 Recording my rides has helped me fix trouble spots and stay focused (as I have always been my worst critic).
 Where I do get a little discouraged is that there is no positive words from a coach, no engagement with others in my group lesson.
 But maybe not all of us are destined to be part of a team.
 Some of us are programmed to be independent!

 I have been riding all my life.
 I was taught by my mother who also grew up on horses and enjoys horses in a way that few can appreciate.
 She trails rides almost every day.
 I rode in 4-H for many years and was on the senior riding team several times.
 I was a groom for a local All Breed barn and showed saddleseat.
 In college, I got a job working at the only British 5-star equestrian center in Florida.
 That is where I learned about dressage and jumping.
 I was hooked.
 From there I developed the routine of riding with an instructor at least once a week if I wanted to move up the levels.